Why Do I Have Childhood Memories Of

 The Wicker Breakdown:

-- The Chudd Insurance Corporation sketch was another sketch that felt for the most part like and actual work meeting.
-In this sketch, a group of executives try to investigate a claim of sexual harassment.
-Gilda is the only female executive in the bunch but after hearing the harassment case, it's clear that they are suggesting that she slept her way to this promotion.
-It's also obvious that this fictional corporation are full of scumbags as the group drags their feet as they attempt to turn the harasser into the victim.
+The Chudd Insurance Corporation sketch was another sketch that felt for the most part like an actual work meeting.
+In this sketch, a group of executives tries to investigate a claim of sexual harassment.
+Gilda is the only female executive in the bunch, but after hearing the harassment case, it's clear that they are suggesting that she slept her way to this promotion.
+It's also obvious that this fictional corporation is full of scumbags as the group drags their feet as they attempt to turn the harasser into the victim.
 This felt more like it was highlighting how life really worked at the time because I had trouble really feeling the satire.

-- Ted Knight then plays the director of the local community Christmas pageant on the last day of rehearsal.
+Ted Knight then plays the director of the local community Christmas pageant on the last day of rehearsal.
 Luck for him his star characters are Gilda and Bill as the nerd.
-Unlucky for him, they are both distracted in their usual way but it worked better this time because at least there was an interesting situation and not just these two playing around the stage counting only on character.
+Unlucky for him, they are both distracted in their usual way, but it worked better this time because at least there was an entertaining situation and not just these two playing around the stage counting only on character.

-- Once again, this is follow by more Gary Coleman ads.
+Once again, this is followed by more Gary Coleman ads.

-- This was followed by a sketch about the family on the block that over decorates their house for the holidays because one individual is overly festive but mainly because of the personal attention he receives by being part of such an obnoxious spectacle of an abode and it's also a way for grandpa, in this case, to finally feel appreciated by the family.
+This was followed by a sketch about the family on the block that over decorates their house for the holidays.
+It turned out that they do this because one individual is overly festive but also because of the personal attention he receives by being part of such an obnoxious spectacle of an abode, and it's also a way for grandpa, in this case, to finally feel appreciated by the family.

 Just like the rest of the non-return host shows this season, this episode was fun, on the positive side of average, with an entertaining host and here are my favorite moments.
 First, I liked the Andy Kaufman fight because it managed to be more exciting than last time.
 Not only that but I was still at the edge of my seat even though I've known the outcome for close to 40 years.
 Next, I liked the over decorating the house on Christmas sketch because it brings back memories of Christmas Vacation.
 Finally, I was a fan of the nerds doing the Christmas play because this was my favorite of their appearances since their introduction.